Skip to content

 • MAT Clinic

 To be considered for the program, applicants must have a Masters in Nurse Practitioner or Physician Assistant studies from an accredited institution.
 PA candidates need to be NCCPA certified and licensed to practice in the State of California.
-Similraly, NP candidates should be certified by either the AANP or ANCC licensing board as well as licensed to practice in the State of California.
+Similarly, NP candidates should be certified by either the AANP or ANCC Licensing Board as well as licensed to practice in the State of California.
 In addition to meeting all entry requirements, applicants will have a strong desire to learn the skills necessary to practice primary care within the community health clinic setting and treat the underserved populations of our community.

 Application Timetable*